pip-services/pip-services-docs/content/en/node/messaging/queues/message_queue.md

 > `abstract` isOpen(): boolean

-- **Returns** boolean true if the component has been opened and false otherwise.
+- **returns**: boolean - true if the component has been opened and false otherwise.

 #### listen